aplai168/database-structures/README.md

     -  Comment out all but one test suite.
 Record the results of the profiler.
 Repeat for each step of the refactor.
     -  Write a brief analysis of your results.

-# Sprint Two: More Data Structures
+# Sprint Two: Data Structures
 ---

 This repo holds a mostly-empty [Jasmine](http://pivotal.github.com/jasmine/)